 Yes not having a father is hard, but it is not a life choice that you or your child needs to carry with them into adulthood and make an excuse as to why they are failing at life.
 Do not allow your son to grow up into one of those people.
 It starts off at home, by not letting them play victim due to not having a father.

-That was one of the first and last time we had that conversation and my son did understand that his dad had a car and if he wanted to be here (just like mommy is here every day) then he would be.
+That was one of the first and last times we had that conversation and my son did understand that his dad had a car and if he wanted to be here (just like mommy is here every day) then he would be.
 But for whatever reason, reasons unrelated to him he is choosing not to be here.
-And in the end it is his father that is missing out on a great human being.
+And in the end, it is his father that is missing out on a great human being.
 I let my son know that he should feel no shame at all.
 This is not blaming anyone nor is it throwing anyone under the bus.
 It is just telling your child the truth.

-I am very particular on how I appear in front of my son.
+I am very particular about how I appear in front of my son.
 I do not openly cry in front of him and even when I got laid off from my job I never let him know I was struggling financially or any other issues that I had, check out my blog on when I felt I was failing as a parent.
 Since my son does not have a father, he needs to see a really strong mother.
-The type of mother that he sees is one that works hard, make sure he has a good education, and participates in extracurricular activities.
+The type of mother that he sees is one that works hard, makes sure he has a good education and participates in extracurricular activities.

-Never does my son think for a minute that is life is subpar to his friend’s lives because he does not have a father.
+Never does my son think for a minute that his life is subpar to his friend’s lives because he does not have a father.
 As a mother, because I do not allow him to see that.
 Even on my worst days, I get up, put a smile on my face, and be a mother to my son.
 Children observe you a lot even when you are not talking.
 They absorb your work ethic and your strength.
-What you are communicating by what you do can say more than what you say.
+What you are communicating and what you do can say more than what you say.
 And even though my son does not know the extent of how hard I work for him, when he is older he will and I am sure that it will make him stronger.

 Being a single mom raising a son does not mean that you or your son is doomed.
 You can raise a completely good man, them not having a father is not the end all be all to their life.
-There are plenty of people who are raised with a father and still turn out to be a hot mess.
+There are plenty of people who are raised by a father and still turn out to be a hot mess.
 Follow these tips and do your best when raising your son.
 That is all you can do.